mbsync

 Host host

-is not used, in which case the host name is used for
+If Tunnel is used, this setting is needed only if TLSType is not None and CertificateFile is not used, in which case the host name is used for certificate subject verification.

 Port port